imEckenrode/DnDevice/MASTER/DnDevice/main/README.md

 The receiving code takes the data in, decodes it (with the ID), and calls the correct function.
 This function then calls the forward declared functions defined in the other libraries (see Other Libraries)

+## dnd

+This code houses all DnD (5e) specific items not included in dndv_internals.
+Initiative order, attacks, and turn management is all done in this file.

 ## init.c

 This code is the highest level; all initialization is done from here